tjgran01/GunDeathsEDA/README.md

 1. Does public policy (i.e. stricter gun regulation) have reduce the number of deaths we might expect to see in a state given it's population?

-2. Does Giffords Scorecard (http://lawcenter.giffords.org/scorecard/) for gun policy state rankings have an empirical effect (i.e. do states with high scorecard rankings actually reduce the amount of gun injuries and deaths [Or is the gun law rank a baloney measure]).
+2. Does Giffords Scorecard (http://lawcenter.giffords.org/scorecard/) for gun policy state rankings have an empirical effect (i.e. do states with high scorecard rankings actually reduce the amount of gun injuries and deaths [Or is their gun law state ranking a baloney measure]).

 ## Quickstart.